letsdoit-go/guru/README.md

 Wraps elkpy's SushiController and manages communication with the Sushi audio engine.

 **Responsibilities:**
-- Establishes connection to Sushi gRPC server
+- Establishes connection to Sushi gRPC server (elkpy uses sync gRPC)
 - Initializes mappings by resolving string names to numeric IDs
 - Executes parameter changes in Sushi via elkpy
 - [Optional] subscribes to parameter updates from Sushi